Terms & Conditions of Purchase and Ownership

-Because of the seasonal movement in the oak planks, due to their natural breathing throughout the year, gaps may develop between the planks.
+Because of the seasonal movement in the oak planks, due to their natural breathing throughout the year, gaps may develop and close back up between the planks.
 The table structure is designed so the planks can be loosened by the owner and pushed back together.
 This may eliminate the gaps, or simply reduce them, but the table will maintain 100% of its strength and integrity.
-Gaps may develop between planks as the table ages, this is simply due to the nature of real oak pieces of this size breathing and adapting to their environment.
-If you would like any gaps removing from your table, we offer a service to our customers to do this at cost price and can provide a quote on request.
+Gaps may develop and close back up between planks as the table ages, this is simply due to the nature of real oak pieces of this size breathing and adapting to their environment throughout the year.
+Due to these seasonal changes in temperature and humidity in the home, it is not possible to permanently eliminate gaps between individual pieces of real timber.
+If you would like any gaps reducing from your table, we offer a service to our customers to do this at cost price and can provide a quote on request.
 It may be necessary to take the table away to do this work, but not always.

-Because of the individual nature of each plank, we are unable to offer exact colour-matching in the finish of the table to an existing piece of furniture.
+Because of the individual nature of each tree, we are unable to offer exact colour-matching due to natural variations in wood tone.
 We may be able to use a particular finish that we don’t offer as standard, just ask at the time of ordering for details.
 Please be aware that a non-standard finish is likely to incur an additional cost.

 All glass supplied with Abacus tables is 10mm toughened to European safety standard to prevent shattering.
 This means it is able to support any reasonable amount of weight from common indoor living room items, but extra care should be taken when removing or moving the glass as the edges can chip.
 If you chip a piece of glass we would be happy to provide a price for a replacement.

 Our tables are designed so that if any part of the table is damaged it can be removed and repaired, or if necessary replaced.
-If your table isn’t covered by, or is outside of the 5 year cover period of the Premier Care, warranty (optional extra), we can provide a quote for any restoration, refurbishment or damage repair on request.
+We can provide a quote for any restoration, refurbishment or damage repair on request.